O72/JS_SAST/README.md

 # JS_SAST
-Static Application Security Testing Analyzer for JavaScript Source Code
+Static Application Security Testing Analyzer for JavaScript Source Code.

-"A brief description of what this project does and who it's for"
+JS_SAST uses regular expressions to build its rulesets.
+These rulesets are being used by the tool to detect vulnerabilities, flaws, and bugs within JavaScript code.
+The tool will scan each line in the JavaScript code file and check the code against various of the custom rulesets that identify vulnerable code.

 ## Installation